Tampa Car Accident Lawyer

 The causes for accidents are not mysteries.
-Drunk driving, distracted driving including texting, fatigue, reckless and aggressive driving, and speeding are the most common behaviors that lead to serious injuries and death in car accidents.
+Drunk driving, distracted driving including texting, fatigue, reckless and aggressive driving, and speeding are the most common behaviors that lead to serious injuries and death in car and truck accidents.

 Regardless of the cause, car accidents can cause a wide range of serious and debilitating injuries, many of which will permanently impact a person’s mobility, ability to work, and capacity to enjoy life as they once did.
 Some of the most common include:

 Car accidents happen suddenly and without warning.
 In the immediate aftermath of an accident, you may be in shock and confused as to what happened.
 You and your passengers may also be injured or immobile.
 With all of that going on, it can be difficult to keep your head about you and think clearly.
 But there are important steps you should take right after an accident that can be crucial to both your health and any claims you may have for compensation.

 After a Florida car accident, you are encouraged to do the following:

 - Call 911 and get medical help.
 Call the police or 911 immediately, even if no one appears to be hurt.
 Getting medical help is priority number one.
 Report the following:

 - Your name and address